 The Center offers three certificate options in Consumer Health Advocacy – Graduate, Capstone, and Professional.
 Our certificates educate a diversity of learners interested in health advocacy such as health care providers seeking to enhance their understanding of the complex healthcare system, aspiring health professional taking time off before pursuing graduate or professional school, professionals interested in a new career, and others drawn to advocacy for personal or professional experiences.

 The certificates offered by the Center are equivalent to 12 graduate-level credits.
 Courses can be taken for graduate credits offered by the University of Wisconsin-Madison or for CEUs offered by UW-Extension, and a noncredit professional certificate offered by the Center for Patient Partnerships.
 All students benefit from the resources of this world class research institution.
 The professional and capstone certificates may be completed entirely online.
-All certificates may be pursued in a blended (a combination of online and on-campus) or face-to-face format.
+All certificates may be pursued in a blended format (a combination of online and on-campus).
 Graduate students must complete the majority of their coursework face-to-face.

 - Develop advocacy capacity that emphasizes patient empowerment